Literacy tests

 Literacy tests were historically utilized in the United States as a means to restrict voter participation, particularly targeting marginalized groups such as Black Americans and recent immigrants.
 Following the Civil War and during the Reconstruction era, these tests were implemented in various states as a requirement for voter registration.
 The intention behind literacy tests was often to disenfranchise individuals who were considered marginally literate, using methods such as rejecting applications with errors or requiring applicants to interpret complex constitutional provisions.
 The introduction of the Voting Rights Act of 1965 marked a significant turning point, as it suspended all literacy tests in states where voter registration was notably low.
 This legislation led to an increase in registered Black voters, highlighting the impact of such discriminatory practices.
 The Voting Rights Act of 1970 further solidified this change by outright banning literacy tests as prerequisites for voting.
 Ultimately, literacy tests serve as a historical example of voter suppression tactics aimed at excluding certain populations from the democratic process.

-The Voting Rights Act of 1965 suspended all literacy tests in states in which less than 50 percent of the voting-age population had been registered or had voted in the 1964 election.
+The Voting Rights Act of 1965 suspended all literacy tests in states where less than 50 percent of the voting-age population had been registered or voted in the 1964 election.
 The law had an immediate impact.
-By the end of 1965, a quarter of a million new black voters had been registered, one-third by federal examiners.
+By the end of 1965, a quarter of a million new Black voters had been registered, one-third by federal examiners.
 In the Voting Rights Act of 1970, Congress prohibited the use of all literacy tests and similar tests as preconditions for voter registration.
+Literacy tests are a testament to the voter suppression tactics used to prevent groups from marginalized populations from participating in the democratic process.

 Bibliography

 Sabato, Larry, and Howard R. Ernst.
 Encyclopedia of American Political Parties and Elections.
-2nd ed.
-New York: Facts On File, 2014.
-Print.
+2nd ed., Facts On File, 2014.

 Stephenson, D. Grier.
 The Right to Vote: Rights and Liberties under the Law.
-Santa Barbara: ABC-CLIO, 2004.
-Print.
+ABC-CLIO, 2004.